 Laval police arrest of young black man deemed 'gratuitous assault,' as calls renewed for police reform

-At exact hour George Floyd lay dying May 25, Laval officer pulled man out of car by dreadlocks and beat him
+At exact hour George Floyd lay dying May 25, Laval officer pulled man out of car by locks and beat him

 A disturbing video of Laval police pulling a black man out of a car by his hair and striking him in the head has surfaced, as protests denouncing police violence and systemic racism are leading to renewed calls for police reform in the United States and Canada.